theteamworks/project-board-automation/README.md

 ## Setting up the action

-This has been designed for a non-dev person to copy a file, configure a few settings and have the board automated.
+This has been designed for a non-developer person to copy a file, configure a few settings and have the board automated.

 ### Copy the yaml file

-Copy the GitHub Action [yaml file](https://github.com/theteamworks/project-board-automation/blob/main/.github/workflows/project_board_automation.yml) from this repo to get the latest version.
+Copy the GitHub Action [yaml file](https://github.com/theteamworks/project-board-automation/blob/main/.github/workflows/project_board_automation.yml) from this repository to get the latest version.
 Copy this file into your repository in the same location `.github/workflows/`.

 ### Configure the action